platers/obsidian-linter/docs/rules.md

 Alias: `unordered-list-style`

-Makes sure that unordered lists follow the style specified..
+Makes sure that unordered lists follow the style specified.

 Options:
 - List item style: The list item style to use in unordered lists